 Mercer’s American force soon beheld the advance of soldiers from two British regiments – the 17th and 55th Foot.
 Mawhood himself could soon be seen atop his “brown pony” and with a pair of his favorite spaniels bounding at his side.
 As David Hackett Fischer writes, “[Mawhood] delighted in the display of a highly developed air of nonchalance, especially on the field of battle.”
 Despite this strangely casual display, Mawhood was a veteran and highly capable officer who would more than prove his mettle on the fields at Princeton.

 After his arrival upon the Pennsylvania shore of the Delaware River, Washington sent out an urgent plea for reinforcement.
-One of the first contingents of soldiers to respond to this request were roughly 600 Marines from the Philadelphia area.
-This force of Marines had been recruited for duty aboard the various Continental warships now anchored near Philadelphia and were generally considered to be excellent fighters.
-All of the Marine officers had seen active duty against the British onboard various vessels and their men had been occupied in daily drill and frequent skirmishes with British forces operating in the area.
+One of the first contingents of soldiers to respond to this request were roughly 600 marines from the Philadelphia area.
+This force of marines had been recruited for duty aboard the various Continental warships now anchored near Philadelphia and were generally considered to be excellent fighters.
+The marine officers had seen active duty against the British onboard various vessels and their men had been occupied in daily drill and frequent skirmishes with British forces operating in the area.

-Three companies of United States Marines accompanied Washington’s army on its nighttime march to Princeton.
+Three companies of marines accompanied Washington’s army on its nighttime march to Princeton.
 Moving with Cadwalader’s Brigade into the fight, a few marines under the command of Major Samuel Nicholas, engaged Manhood’s troops on the Clarke Farm.
 During the fierce fighting the Regulars several of the marines were killed in battle, including Captain William Shippin.
-These casualties were some of the first to be suffered by US Marines on any battlefield.
+These casualties were some of the first to be suffered by marines on any battlefield.

 Washington's World: Locate Nassau Hall and other Washington related sites in our Washington's World Interactive Map